 Medical professionals know how important following HIPAA guidelines are for securing their clients’ privacy.
 When at home, safeguards implemented at the office have to be replicated to shield from outside sources.
 Children are at home being homeschooled, significant others are walking around the house, and more people are video conferencing to stay in touch with friends and family, which opens more wandering eyes to any information left in plain view.
 Therefore

-The Website Total HIPPA Compliance recommends employers and employees abide by the following guidelines.
+The Website Total HIPAA Compliance recommends employers and employees abide by the following guidelines.

 For more information on recommendations regarding maintaining HIPAA compliance, visit https://www.totalhipaa.com .